Blokyk/starkid/docs/StarKid-overview.md

 corresponding classes, and that's it!

 And that's basically all you need to know to get started!
-Obviously, Recline provides some additional features, which we will explore below, but those two sentences are all you really need to think about when working with this package, almost everything else will come naturally from your code.
+Obviously, StarKid provides some additional features, which we will explore below, but those two sentences are all you really need to think about when working with this package, almost everything else will come naturally from your code.

-> You might also want to take a look at [Recline's general restrictions](#restrictions)!
+> You might also want to take a look at [StarKid's general restrictions](#restrictions)!

 <details>
 <summary>A small example</summary>